lucasortizny/spring-core-practice/myannotatedversion/src/main/spring-notes/notes-10.md

 creates your object, it will automatically set your field directly without having to do any additional work using something called Java Reflection.

+## Lucas' Notes

+Check out [this note](compare-injectiontypes.md) for more information on the different injection types and making the decision on which one to choose and how to invoke each of them.